2 Kings 23

 2 Kings 23:24-25A King Unmatched

-24Moreover Josiah put away those that had familiar spirits, and the wizards, and the images, and the idols, and all the abominations that were spied in the land of Judah and in Jerusalem, that he might perform the words of the law which were written in the book that Hilkiah the priest found in the house of the Lord.
-25And like unto him was there no king before him, that turned to the Lord with all his heart, and with all his soul, and with all his might, according to all the law of Moses; neither after him arose there any like him.
+24Moreover the workers with familiar spirits, and the wizards, and the images, and the idols, and all the abominations that were spied in the land of Judah and in Jerusalem, did Josiah put away, that he might perform the words of the law which were written in the book that Hilkiah the priest found in the house of the LORD.
+25And like unto him was there no king before him, that turned to the LORD with all his heart, and with all his soul, and with all his might, according to all the law of Moses; neither after him arose there any like him.

 Josiah's reform extends to the elimination of mediums, wizards, and all practitioners of divination.
 These are the spiritual counterfeits, the false channels of divine knowledge that compete with the true revelation of the law.
 Their removal is as thorough as the destruction of the physical idols.